jhu-st/cs422_sp24/docs/rd/usab/basics.md

 Another example:

 ![](../../../static/img/usab13.jpg)

-7. Clear Naming
+### Clear Naming
 With so many companies competing for attention on the web, it’s important to use creativity to stand out.
 But all too often, creativity sacrifices clarity.
-Teh rule to remember is "Clarity trumps creativity".
+The rule to remember is ***Clarity trumps creativity***.